NorwegianLamb/CYBERSECURITY-SIEM_Alert_Analysis/README.md

 # CYBERSECURITY-SOAR_Alert_Analysis
-Python/Powershell script to check for false positives in an ALERT report (how about doing this all in PS to diversify my projects and skills? prob. dropping python for the moment)
+Powershell script to check for false positives in an ALERT report;
+Using python later on to work on the new CSVs to create graphs and (maybe) make predictions

 ## CSV format and what we are looking for:
-[...]
+There is a fakesimil CSV file in the /data folder, substitute that with your own report or use it as a wireframe so no changes in the script will be required (eg. column names, data format).

+Here is the format of the DF we're using:
+...

 ## ...
 [...]